Skip to main content

 cd Ora

-# Initialize submodules (required for Solidity integration)
+# Initialize submodules (includes sensei-ir)

 git submodule update --init --recursive